metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Punting from the Jets 33 in the first quarter.
 What a cowardly punt.
 It's clear Rhule wants to do everything in his power to make sure the Jets get no momentum, but punting from deep within opponent territory?
 Come on...

+It seems Rhule was all too comfortable playing this game conservatively.
+Insisting on running the ball with McCaffrey into heavily-manned boxes, punting from the opponent 33-yard line, etc. Carolina nailed six sacks on first-time quarterback Zach Wilson and still only came away with a one-score margin win here.

 ***

 #### Eagles @ Falcons